Rachni/masqueraDB/readme.md

 ### 📄 Documentation

-For more details about the database design and logic, check the [MasqueraDB Documentation](docs/MASQUERADB_DOCS.pdf).
+For more details about the database design and logic, check the [MasqueraDB Documentation](docs/MASQUERADB_DOCS.pdf) (available only in Spanish).

 ### ⚖️ License